Declaration of independence of the Democratic Republic of Vietnam

-The declaration of independence of the Democratic Republic of Vietnam (Tuyên ngôn độc lập Việt Nam Dân chủ Cộng hòa) was written by Hồ Chí Minh, and announced in public at the Ba Đình square in Hanoi on 2 September 1945.
+The Declaration of independence of the Democratic Republic of Vietnam (Tuyên ngôn độc lập Việt Nam Dân chủ Cộng hòa) was written by Hồ Chí Minh and announced in public at the Ba Đình square in Hanoi on 2 September 1945.
 It led to the foundation of the Democratic Republic of Vietnam (DRV), replacing the Empire of Vietnam under the Nguyễn dynasty and Emperor Bảo Đại, who abdicated on August 25.

-This declaration was a declaration of independence from France, but France had initially never recognized the DRV.
-France formed the independent and unified State of Vietnam within the French Union when the Élysée Accords took effect on 14 June 1949, as an alternative method to solve the Vietnam question.
-This associated state would become the Republic of Vietnam.
-The declaration is also considered the foundation of the Socialist Republic of Vietnam although this state was actually formed on 2 July 1976.
+The declaration of independence was not recognized by any foreign country.
+Vietnamese anticommunist nationalists and France established the independent and unified State of Vietnam within the French Union in 1949, as an alternative to the communist-led DRV.
+The 1945 declaration is considered the foundation of the Socialist Republic of Vietnam although this state was actually formed on 2 July 1976.

 History

 Vietnam, under the Nguyễn dynasty, became two protectorates of France in 1883, but during World War II, Japan occupied the country from 1940.
 During this period, Ho Chi Minh created the Viet Minh in 1941 to coordinate resistance against both French colonial authorities and Imperial Japanese occupying forces.
 This group fought a guerrilla war against the Japanese and were to a degree supported by the Americans in 1945 via the Office of Strategic Services.
-In March 1945, Japan overthrew French rule in Indochina.
+In March 1945, Japan overthrew French colonial administration in Indochina, ending more than six decades of French rule over all of Vietnam.

 On August 22, 1945, the OSS agent Archimedes Patti, who had met Ho Chi Minh in southern China, arrived in Hanoi on a mercy mission to liberate allied POWs and was accompanied by Jean Sainteny a French government official.
 The Japanese forces informally surrendered (the official surrender took place on September 2, 1945 in Tokyo Bay) but the only force capable of maintaining law and order was the Imperial Japanese Army, and so remained in power and kept French colonial troops detained.

-Japanese armed forces allowed the Việt Minh and other nationalist groups to take over public buildings and weapons without resistance, which began the August Revolution against the Nguyễn dynasty and its Empire of Vietnam, a Japanese puppet state established right after Japan overthrew the French.
-On the morning of August 26, 1945, at No. 48 Hàng Ngang, Hà Nội, Chairman Hồ Chí Minh presided over a meeting of the Communist Party of Vietnam, which he had called.
-The meeting unanimously decided to prepare to proclaim independence and to organize a large meeting in Hà Nội for the Provisional Revolutionary Government to present itself to the people.
-That was also the day that Vietnam officially promulgated the right of freedom and established a democratic republic system.
+Japanese armed forces allowed the Việt Minh and other nationalist groups to take over public buildings and weapons without resistance, which began the August Revolution against the Nguyễn dynasty and its Empire of Vietnam, a Japanese-sponsored state established right after Japan overthrew the French.
+On the morning of August 26, 1945, at No. 48 Hàng Ngang, Hà Nội, Hồ Chí Minh presided over a meeting of the Communist Party of Vietnam, which he had called.
+The meeting unanimously decided to prepare to proclaim independence and to organize a large meeting in Hà Nội for the Provisional Government to present itself to the people.